 In order to apply for one of our MBA scholarships, please pick one option and answer the corresponding question in a personal statement.
 Please upload the document within your initial online application for a study place.
 A subsequent application is not possible.

 Due to the limited number of scholarships an early application is recommended.
-Applicants who convince us of their suitability will be granted EUR 4,000 on the overall tuition fee.
+Applicants who convince us of their suitability will be granted up to EUR 4,000 on the overall tuition fee.

 The application for one of the scholarships is made together with the application for a place at university.
 Further information can be found under "Scholarships and financing".